StagPython/StagPy/docs/sources/tuto.rst

 available.
 The command ``% stagpy var`` displays the list of fields available with the ``-o`` option.

+See the :doc:`dedicated section <cli>` for more information on the command line interface.

 Snapshots and time steps
 ------------------------